 2. Whale Watching

-A trip to the Azores is a unique opportunity to spot the impressive creatures.
-Whale watching tours can be done from São Miguel, Pico and Terceira.
+A trip to the Azores is a unique opportunity to spot these impressive creatures.
+Whale-watching tours can be done from São Miguel, Pico, and Terceira.

 3. Furnas Hot springs (São Miguel)

 The steaming geysers in Furnas are not to be missed.
 After a long day of hiking, you can relax in the naturally heated pools and afterward, you can eat the local specialty dish, Cozida das Furnas.
 This stew is prepared in the geysers.